chevereto/v4-docs/api/api-v1.md

 Chevereto API v1 allows to upload pictures as guest to your Chevereto powered website.

-API v1 doesn't have rate limiting but is affected by the configured flood upload limit in your admin dashboard.
-You should only use this API for your very own applications or scripts, is not intended for public usage.
+API v1 do not rate limit.
+You should use this API for your own applications or systems, this API is **not intended for public usage**.

 ## Key

-API v1 works with a single API key that you can set at Dashboard > Settings > API.
+API v1 works with a single API key that you can set at the [Dashboard panel](https://v4-admin.chevereto.com/dashboard/api.html).

 ## Call